testmonitor/laravel-accountable/README.md

 $ composer require bytestgear/laravel-accountable
 ```

+The package will automatically register itself.

+Older Laravel versions (5.4, 5.3, 5.2) require you to add the Accountable service provider in your
-After installing the package, open your Laravel config file `config/app.php` and add the
+Laravel config file `config/app.php` manually:
-Accountable service provider:

 ```php
 ByTestGear\Accountable\AccountableServiceProvider::class